gocreating/seed-1/README.md

    $ bower install
    ```

-3. Synchronize database
+3. Initialize database

    According to our testing result, if you are using `mongodb`, this step is optional.
-If you are using `sqlite`, then this step is necessary, or you will get the **DatabaseError** when running the app.
+If you are using `sqlite`, then this step is required, or you will get the **DatabaseError** when running the app.

    ```
-   $ gulp syncdb
+   $ gulp init
    ```

 4. Run as debug/production mode